hedyeherfani/Portfolio/README.md

 # Portfolio

-This portfolio page is where I'm going to be displaying projects that interest me as I take a deep dive through analyzing pertinent information.
+This portfolio page is where I'm going to be displaying projects that interest me as I take a deep dive through analysis.

 # Docx files